turingschool/mod-0-curriculum/session1/index.md

 * Assign a variable called `is_hungry` a value of true
 * Assign a variable called `number` a value of 5
 * Reassign that `number` variable so that is has a value of 4
-* Assign a variable called `teachers` a value of an array with the names 'Amy', 'Tim', and 'David'
+* Assign a variable called `teachers` a value of an array with the names 'Rachel', 'Tim', and 'David'

 ## The End!